The Tales of Ise: Authorship

-Theories vary as to the identity of the author, with some suggesting that it began as an autobiographical work by Ariwara no Narihira and others speculating that the stylistic similarities to passages in the Kokin Wakashū point to Ki no Tsurayuki as the author.
-Others have, based on the title of the work, guessed that it may have been composed by the poet Ise, but this is generally taken as unlikely, as none of the other known works of this period use the names of their authors as their principal titles.
+Theories vary on the author's identity, with some suggesting it began as an autobiographical work by Ariwara no Narihira, and others speculating that stylistic similarities to passages in the Kokin Wakashū point to Ki no Tsurayuki as the author.
+Others have, based on the title of the work, guessed that it may have been composed by the poet Lady Ise, but this is generally taken as unlikely, as none of the other known works of this period use the names of their authors as their principal titles.